habigrow/habigrow/README.md

 ## 💡 Why People Love Habigrow

 ### For Students
 Students use Habigrow to build study routines, track revision schedules, and maintain focus habits.
 It helps them stay organized and achieve academic success.
+[Learn how students use Habigrow](https://www.habigrow.com).

 ### For Professionals
 Busy professionals rely on Habigrow to optimize productivity, track skill development, and establish consistent work routines.
 It's their secret weapon for career growth.
+[See how professionals benefit](https://www.habigrow.com).

 ### For Fitness Enthusiasts
 Fitness lovers use Habigrow to maintain exercise consistency, improve sleep patterns, and build mindfulness practices.
 It keeps them accountable and motivated.
+[Discover fitness tracking features](https://www.habigrow.com).

 ### For Everyone
 Whether you're just starting your habit-building journey or you're a seasoned pro, Habigrow adapts to your needs.
 Start simple and grow from there.
+[Get started with Habigrow](https://www.habigrow.com).

 ---